umamimolecule/azure-functions-http-middleware/samples/ModelValidation/README.md

 }
 ```

-and the resposne indicates a nested child property is invalid:
+and the response indicates a nested child property is invalid:

 ```
 {